Having a salad party? We’ve put together an epic list of fun and flavorful salad toppings you’re sure to love.

-If you’re a cauliflower fan, then consider adding this sauteed cauliflower to your recipe box!
+If you’re a cauliflower fan, then consider adding this sauteed cauliflower and sticky sesame cauliflower to your collection.

 It features a creamy texture and buttery flavor that goes well with any salad.

-If you enjoy plenty of meat in your salad, then try adding some grilled salmon!
+If you enjoy plenty of meat in your salad, try adding salmon.

-There’s a reason why I love making grilled chicken in large batches.
-SALAD TOPPINGS!
+There’s a reason why I love making grilled chicken in large batches—for SALAD TOPPINGS!

-Incorporating grilled chicken to the salad adds a nice smoky flavor that’s so irresistible!
+Incorporating grilled chicken into the salad adds a nice smoky flavor that’s so irresistible.

-In case you cooked too many pieces of grilled chicken last night, you can repurpose these leftovers by topping them to your favorite salad!
+If you cooked too many pieces of grilled chicken last night, you could repurpose these leftovers by adding them to your favorite salad.

-If you’re still wondering what to put in a salad, then the last entry in the compilation will probably make up your mind.
-ALMONDS!
+If you’re still wondering what to put in a salad, this entry will probably make up your mind—ALMONDS!

 Though it’s more expensive than peanuts, almonds are totally worth it as you can do a lot of fantastic things with them.